-Where APEX it fits in the market
+Where APEX fits in the market

 Multisport watches are changing and we have seen the emergence of super-smart triathlon watches like the Amazfit Stratos and super-functional ‘do-it-all’, pro-triathlon watches like the Forerunner 935.
 Most of the tri watches are guilty of also trying to be watches that you would wear 24×7 for a variety of reasons, not least of which is to justify their spiralling price tags.
-As these multisport, smart watches have become ever smarter and ever more functional (and ever more pricey), so an ‘obvious’ gap is partly created in the middle of the price bands for something that looks like a 24×7 watch but IS a sport watch underneath…ie a sports watch that can do endurance running, run training and triathlons properly.
-That’s what the earlier COROS Pace did too but the new COROS APEX is also competing by having elegant smart-watch looks rather than the ulilitarian, sporty look of its cheaper sibling and of its competitors.
+As these multisport, smart watches have become ever smarter and ever more functional (and ever more pricey), so an ‘obvious’ gap is partly created in the middle of the price bands for something that looks like a 24×7 watch but IS a sports watch underneath…ie a sports watch that can do endurance running, run training and triathlons properly.
+That’s what the earlier COROS Pace did too but the new COROS APEX is also competing by having elegant smart-watch looks rather than the utilitarian, sporty look of its cheaper sibling and of its competitors.

 Now, if we look at the top/pro end of the Multi-Sport market, there is only the Garmin Forerunner 935 (review), Fenix 5S / 5 (review), Polar V800, Polar Vantage V / M and Forerunner 920XT in that space.
 At the lowest end would be something like the Amazfit STRATOS (reviewed here).